-The items in the Council's Balance Sheet at 31st March 2020 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Council's Balance Sheet at 31st March 2021 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment (Asset £188.786m) Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment (Asset £200.857m) Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful life assigned to assets.
 The Council has used estimation techniques under the code to derecognise replaced components within the Council House stock using the replacement cost as a proxy for the cost of the original component.
-In addition the Covid 19 pandemic has led to an unprecedented set of circumstances on which to base valuation judgements.
-This has resulted in the External Valuers reporting our valuations on the basis of 'material valuation uncertainty' (as per VPS3 and VPGA 10 of the RICS red book).
-As a consequence less certainty and a high degree of caution should be attached to the valuation than would normally be the case If the useful life of assets is reduced, depreciation increases and the carrying amount of assets falls.
-It is estimated that for every year that useful lives are reduced, the annual depreciation charge for General Fund Assets would increase by £185,000 and for HRA Assets would increase by £45,000 Business Rates (Liability £0.314m) Since the introduction of the Business Rates Retention Scheme effective from 1st April 2013, Local Authorities are liable for successful appeals against business rates charged to businesses in their proportionate share.
-Therefore, a provision has been recognised for the best estimate of the amount that businesses have been overcharged up to 31st March 2020 The estimate has been calculated using the latest Valuation Office (VOA) ratings list of appeals and the Analyse Local recommended appeals values.
-An analysis of successful appeals to date has been completed and the suggested provision reduced accordingly to arrive at a provision figure for 31st March 2020.
-The Council's share of the balance of business rate appeals provisions held at this date amounted to £0.314million this was a decrease of £0.091million from the previous year.
-Pensions Liability (£37.767m as at 31 March 2020) Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+If the useful life of assets is reduced, depreciation increases and the carrying amount of assets falls.
+It is estimated that for every year that useful lives are reduced, the annual depreciation charge for General Fund Assets would increase by £211,000 and for HRA Assets would increase by £44,000 Business Rates (Liability £0.890m) Since the introduction of the Business Rates Retention Scheme effective from 1st April 2013, Local Authorities are liable for successful appeals against business rates charged to businesses in their proportionate share.
+Therefore, a provision has been recognised for the best estimate of the amount that businesses have been overcharged up to 31st March 2021 The estimate has been calculated using the latest Valuation Office (VOA) ratings list of appeals and the Analyse Local recommended appeals values.
+An analysis of successful appeals to date has been completed and the suggested provision reduced accordingly to arrive at a provision figure for 31st March 2021.
+The Council's share of the balance of business rate appeals provisions held at this date amounted to £0.890million this was a increase of £0.576million from the previous year.
+Pensions Liability (£52.307m as at 31 March 2021) Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 The effects on the net pension liability of changes in individual assumptions can be measured.
-For instance a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £9.546 million.
+For instance a 0.1% decrease in the discount rate assumption would result in an increase in the pension liability of £2.721 million.
 Additional sensitivity analysis is presented at Note 30.4 to the accounts.
-Pension Fund Property Investment Assets (£5.276m as at 31 March 2020) The Council's net pension liability included in our balance sheet and disclosed at note 30 includes an estimate of the total value of the Council's share of the Lincolnshire Pension Fund investment assets.
-The valuation of the Fund's Property investment assets has been impacted by Covid-19 and reported on the basis of 'material valuation uncertainty' as per the requirements of VPGA 10 of the RICS Red Book Global.
-Consequently less certainty and a higher degree of caution should be attached to the Council's share of these Pension Fund assets.
-The Council's actuary has estimated that the value of the Council's share of these Pension Fund Property investment assets at 31 March 2020 was £5.276m.
-Arrears (Asset £6.9m) When arriving at the closing balances for debtors these are shown at net of an estimated provision for bad debts.
-At 31st March 2020, the Council had a balance of debtors of £6.9m.
-A review of significant balances suggested that an impairment of doubtful debts of 26% (£1.8m) was appropriate.
+Arrears (Asset £13.3m) When arriving at the closing balances for debtors these are shown at net of an estimated provision for bad debts.
+At 31st March 2021, the Council had a balance of debtors of £13.0m.
+A review of significant balances suggested that an impairment of doubtful debts of 12% (£1.529m) was appropriate.
 However, in the current economic climate it is not certain that such an allowance would be sufficient.
-If collection rates were to deteriorate, a doubling of the amount of the impairment of doubtful debts would require an additional £1.8m to be set aside as an allowance.
+If collection rates were to deteriorate, a doubling of the amount of the impairment of doubtful debts would require an additional £1.529m to be set aside as an allowance.